 Frameworks and methods for building AI systems that meet ethical standards and regulatory requirements.
-We address bias detection, fairness metrics, transparency mechanisms, and governance structures that organisations need as AI becomes more capable and consequential.
+Covers bias detection, fairness metrics, transparency mechanisms, and governance structures that organisations need as AI becomes more capable and consequential.

 The EU AI Act's extraterritorial reach and risk-based classification system will reshape global AI development by creating competitive advantages for organisations that build regulatory compliance into their systems from conception rather than retrofitting it later.